isomerpages/govtech-stp/_travel-checklist/checklists/travel-checklist-categoryi.md

 &#9744;  <i><b>B) COVID-19 Tests</b></i>

-Take an on-arrival <a href="/health/covid19-tests/pcrtest#price" target="_blank">COVID-19 Polymerase Chain Reaction test</a>.
+Take an on-arrival COVID-19 Polymerase Chain Reaction test.
 If you did not <a href="/health/covid19-tests/pcrtest#price" target="_blank">pay for the test before arrival</a>, you will pay on the spot but can expect additional delays in the administration of the test and departure from the checkpoint.

 &#9744;  <i><b>C) Transport to Declared Self-Isolation Accommodation</b></i>